kslav/data_challenge_ophthalmology/README.md

 7. In the second code cell of *retinal_vasculature_segmentation.ipynb*, headed by `# SETTING THE HOMEDIR`, change your homedir to *[homedir]/Aim2/*.
    * Run the notebook (the dice scores and image equality metrics are saved as CSV files in the **Results** folder.).
    * Make sure to shut down Jupyter Notebook when finished and to deactivate your virtual environment.
 9. To inspect the relationship between dice scores and image quality metric, run the R script, *stat_analysis_ophthalmicimages.R*, with your IDE of choice (like RStudio).
+Make sure to update `homedir` and `datadir` on lines 9 and 10 with the correct directories on your machine.